Wi-Fi range extenders are devices that connect to a router, pick up its signal and rebroadcast it to areas where the signal usually doesn't reach.

 The EAX80 is also a mesh extender — in other words, it can connect with your router creating a single Wi-Fi network that shares the same name and password.
 This greatly improves coverage and allows you to stay connected to the closest and strongest Wi-Fi signal as you roam from room to room.

-The Nighthawk EAX80 usually sells for over $200, making it one the most expensive range extenders out there.
+The Nighthawk EAX80 usually sells for over $200, making it one of the more expensive range extenders available on the market.
 Even though its powerful performance is worth the money, it could be overkill for many users, especially if your home is not equipped with the latest Wi-Fi 6 technology.
 It is, however, an investment in the future, since most newer devices will feature Wi-Fi 6 in the coming years.

 2. Editor’s pick: TP-Link AX1800 (RE605X) WiFi 6 Extender